-Storyboard 1
+3.1 Storyboard 1

 A 76-year old patient had total hip replacement.
-On Day 5 post-op the patient was discharged back to Aged Care facility for continuous long term care.
-Included in the hospital discharge document is an orthopaedic Plan of Care developed by the patient’s orthopaedic surgeon

-Patient’s attending Provider (PCP) has developed a post total hip replacement care plan for the patient
+On Day 5 post-op the patient was discharged back to aged care facility for continuous long term care.
+Included in the hospital discharge document is an orthopaedic care plan developed by the patient’s orthopaedic surgeon.
+The patient’s attending Provider (PCP) has developed a post total hip replacement care plan for the patient.

-The clinical information system (CIS) of the Aged Care facility initiated a Plan synchronization process that brought the contents of the orthopaedic Plan of Care into the Care Plan such that the synchronized Care Plan contains the information of both Plans.
+The clinical information system (CIS) of the aged care facility initiated a Plan synchronization process that brought the contents of the orthopaedic care plan into the care plan such that the synchronized care plan contains the information of both plans.

-The decision support application of CIS also initiated a technical reconciliation process which identified conflicts in the rehabilitationactivity orders between the Care Plan and orthopaedic Plan of Care:
+In this example, the decision support application of the CIS also initiated a technical reconciliation process which identified conflicts in the rehabilitation activity orders between the PCP care plan and orthopaedic care plan:

 Care Plan – standing orders include the following activities